monicacrespo/bootcamp-devops-student-kubernetes/02-distributed/README.md

 ├── README.md (new)
 ```

+<a name="locally"></a>
+## 2. How to run the distributed locally and with Docker

+To run the distributed app locally, look at the steps in [run-solution-locally](./distributed-docker.md#1-how-to-run-the-todo-distributed-app-locally).

+To run the distributed app with Docker, look at the steps in [run-solution-with-docker](./distributed-docker.md#2-how-to-run-the-todo-distributed-app-with-docker).

 <a name="setupIngress"></a>
-## 2. Set up Ingress on Minikube with the NGINX Ingress Controller
+## 3. Set up Ingress on Minikube with the NGINX Ingress Controller

 ### Create a minikube cluster